IBM/secure-and-personalize-your-app-using-appid/README.md

     # this route will be used by AppID for callback URL, so lets update deployment config before accessing the application
     $ oc set env dc/<your-app-name> APPLICATION_URL=http://<your-application-route>

+   Make a note of this Front End Service application URL.
+This is needed in next step.

    ***Update Callback URL in APP ID***

    Go to `IBM Cloud dashboard -> Services -> <your AppID service> -> Manage Authentication`.
 Select `Authentication Settings` and in `Add web redirect URLs` section, add the following URL.